jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       blk1$translations <- "new-translation"
     Condition
       Error:
-      ! 'translations' cannot be manually overwritten.
+      ! 'translations' cannot be overwritten.
       Update them by setting, or removing translations.

 # active binding locations throws an error if value is not missing